Elon Musk says he will resign as Twitter CEO once he finds a replacement

 Billionaire Elon Musk says he will step down as chief executive of Twitter as soon as he finds someone "foolish enough" to succeed him.

-In a tweet on Tuesday, Musk confirmed that he is searching for his replacement, but he gave no timeline for the process.
+In a tweet on Tuesday, Musk confirmed that he is searching for his replacement, though he gave no timeline for the process.

-Musk's tweet comes two days after he launched a poll on the social network.
-The majority of respondents voted for his ouster.
+Musk's tweet comes two days after he launched a poll on the social network in which the majority of respondents voted for his ouster.

-Even when Musk find a new person to head Twitter, he will still be the owner and ultimate decision-maker at the company.
+Even when Musk finds a new person to head Twitter, he will still be the owner and ultimate decision-maker at the company.

-Musk indicated as much in his tweet, saying he would "just run the software & servers teams."
-Last month, he told Twitter employees that Twitter would become "a software and servers company" under his ownership.
+Musk indicated as much in his tweet, saying he would "just run the software & servers teams," and last month, he told Twitter employees that the company would become "a software and servers company" under his ownership.

 Should I step down as head of Twitter?
 I will abide by the results of this poll.— Elon Musk (@elonmusk) December 18, 2022